-Trudie Kibbe Reed, Ed.D., was appointed to the presidency in August 2004.
-The first woman to serve in this capacity since Dr. Mary McLeod Bethune, Dr. Reed has embraced her rich legacy of faith, scholarship and service.
-The institution launched its first master’s degree program in 2006 and achieved University status in early 2007.
-The International Institute for Civic Participation and Social Responsibility was launched in January 2005 as a way to reinvigorate the school’s motto “enter to learn; depart to serve” as a call to action for 21st century learners to empower themselves and others, connect with their communities, and influence the world around them.
-A robust effort to expand and improve the school’s physical plant is underway, with the purchase of nearby properties and construction of the Center for Civic Engagement and L. Gale Lemerand School of Nursing building already completed.
-President Reed has also led successful efforts to increase enrollment and the University’s endowment, helping ensure the continued mission and financial stability of the institution.
+Trudie Kibbe Reed, Ed.D. was appointed to the presidency in August 2004.
+Dr. Reed was the first woman to serve as president since Dr. Mary McLeod Bethune and under her leadership the institution launched its first Master’s degree program in 2006 and achieved university status in 2007.
+The University also expanded and improved the school’s physical plant with the purchase of nearby properties and construction, which included the Michael and Libby Johnson Center for Civic Engagement, the L. Gale Lemerand School of Nursing Building, Lee Rhyant Residential Life Center, and the Alexis Pugh Scholarship House.
+Lastly during her nine year tenure Dr. Reed led successful efforts to increase enrollment and the University’s endowment, helping ensure the continued mission and financial stability of the institution.

 Since 1943, Bethune-Cookman University (B-CU) has graduated more than 13,200 students.
 Traditionally, B-CU has maintained intercollegiate athletic programs and instrumental and choral groups that have achieved national recognition.
 Many alumni are employed in the fields of education, medicine, business, politics, government, science, religion, athletics and environmental sciences.

-1904 Begins as Daytona Educational and Industrial Training School for Negro Girls
+1904 Daytona Literary and Industrial Training School for Negro Girls was founded

 1941 Four-year baccalaureate program for liberal arts and teacher education is approved by the Florida Department of Education